LilianePaixao/novos-titas/README.md

         -PMA_ARBITRARY=1
 [dockerhub](https://hub.docker.com/r/phpmyadmin/phpmyadmin/)

-- type on terminal: ~projetos/novos-titas/exercicio-banco-dados/28-crud
+- type on terminal to open the cards NVT-107 and NVT-110 ~projetos/novos-titas/exercicio-banco-dados/28-crud
-docker-compose updocker-compose up
+docker-compose up
 - Fill in the field server: dbMysql
 - Fill in the Field username: titas